God of War: Ascension: Post-E3 2012

 At Sony's 2012 Electronic Entertainment Expo (E3) press conference, the North American release date was confirmed as March 12, 2013.
 A single-player demo was shown, revealing new gameplay mechanics and combat systems.
 An encounter with the sea monster Charybdis was included in the demo, but this sequence was cut from the final game.
 Charybdis was recast as the creature that Alecto transforms into during the final fight of the game.
 The same day, Papy confirmed on PlayStation.Blog that a collector's edition of the game would be released.
 He said Ascension was being developed to feature stereoscopic 3D, but it was ultimately cut.
 At Gamescom 2012, new multiplayer footage was shown, followed by the announcement of a multiplayer beta.

 Comparison of Kratos as he appears in God of War III (top) and Ascension (bottom).
 Increasing the UV sets gave Kratos a more realistic appearance in Ascension.

 At the 2012 Penny Arcade Expo (PAX), Game Director Todd Papy, Lead Game Designer Mark Simon, Principal Character Artist Patrick Murphy, and writer of the God of War series Marianne Krawczyk, hosted the first God of War panel, discussing the origins of Ascension, and provided an overview of the evolution of Kratos.
 The Fury Megaera was revealed, and Mark Simon discussed the new combat system.
 Papy said he had considered using the goddess Artemis as a playable female character, which would have offered the player alternative combat options.
 Artemis would have been depicted as half-human and half-feline, with the head and torso of a woman and the legs of a lioness.
-Artemis was ultimately cut from the game, but Papy said he would like to explore the possibility of using other gods in the future.
+Artemis was ultimately cut from the game, but Papy, at the time, said he would like to explore the possibility of using other gods in the future.